tomfieber/tomfieber.github.io/_posts/2022-07-19-tryhackme-olympus.md

 ![](/assets/images/Pasted%20image%2020220717075646.png)

 ## SQL Injection
-After poking around the site for a bit, we find a `credentials.php` page that looks like it might be making a call to a backend database.
+After poking around the site for a bit, we find a `category.php` page that looks like it might be making a call to a backend database.
 We can run that through `sqlmap` to see if anything comes back.

 ```bash
 $ sqlmap -u 'http://olympus.thm/~webmaster/category.php?cat_id=1' -p 'cat_id' --dbs